phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Assistants by letting LLMs call functions and take actions.
+Phidata is a framework for building AI Assistants using LLM function calling.

 This is a powerful approach that allows LLMs to solve complex problems by calling functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.